Kathalo Rajakumari (TV series)

-Kathalo Rajakumari is an Indian Telugu television series which now airs on Star Maa.
+Kathalo Rajakumari is an Indian Telugu drama television series that aired on Star Maa.
 Madhusudan and Ashika Gopal Padukone are the main protagonists of the series.
 The show has consistently topped the ratings chart since its inception.
 The show is the remake of Bengali television series Ke Apon Ke Por which is being aired on Star Jalsha.

 Plot

 Circumstances lead Avani, a maid to marry Akshay, the Singapore returned son of RadhaKrishna.
 Her problems escalate as she struggles to become a deserving daughter-in-law in her new household.
 How she manages to prove herself forms the crux of the story.